DeustoPWEB2019/communicating-using-markdown/responses/06_request-changes-link.md

       git push
       ```
 {% else %}
-1. Click the "Files changed" tab.
+1. Haz clic en the "Files changed" tab.
 1. Scroll to find the `_includes/03-link.md`.
-1. Click the :pencil: pencil icon.
+1. Haz clic en the :pencil: pencil icon.
 1. Add a link using the syntax `[text](https://example.com)`.
 1. Scroll to the bottom and commit your changes to your branch.
 {% endif %}